 - The program runs each semester (summer, fall, and spring).

-- The stipend is paid upon receipt of a brief report and online survey from the student regarding his/her internship experience.
+- The stipend is paid upon receipt of a brief report and online survey from the student regarding their internship experience.

 - Student will complete an unpaid internship during the semester.